 Clogged toilets are one of the most annoying things in the world; unfortunately, they can become very costly to fix.
 Luckily, there are several things you can do yourself to prevent clogs in the future.
 First, you should never flush any toys or liquid medications down the toilet.
 The toys can quickly get stuck in the pipe or the toilet bowl, resulting in a clog.
 If you have young children, supervise them when flushing and instruct them not to flush anything down the toilet.

 If you can’t find a plumber, you can try using hot water.
 It should be hot enough to boil, but it shouldn’t be hot enough to crack the porcelain.
 Alternatively, you can pour some hot water down the toilet and let it sit for a while.
 If the water drains, you’ve cleared the clog.
 If this doesn’t work, you can try using a rag to protect the porcelain.
-You can always hire a professional Plumber Woodlands to help you do the job.
+You can always hire a professional plumber to help you do the job.

 If your toilet is constantly flushing water or gurgling, there may be a clog.
 If this is the case, it’s most likely due to a clog somewhere in the sewer line.
 Whether it’s toys or old toothbrushes, a clog in the toilet could be a sign of something bigger.
 Eventually, the contents of the toilet will come back up.
 Once this happens, it’s time to call a plumber.